WagnerA117/searchForce/README.md

 The idea is to go froma basic version and add features with each iteration.

-v-1 Search using filter and using react context to have a light/dark mode
+v-1 Search using a filter method and React Context to create a light/dark mode.

 <p align='center'>